remluben/slim-boilerplate/README.md

+> **NOTE:** This project is archived and not updated anymore.
+Please simply use any of the awesome up-to-date PHP frameworks out there, i.e. [Laravel](https://www.laravel.com)

 # Website Boilerplate

 A website boilerplate based on the [Slim Framework](http://www.slimframework.com/) as well as a couple of useful Laravel Framework components, which are commonly required, when developing simple websites.